 Both invisible braces and Invisalign® are good options for patients who want to correct, align or shift their teeth inconspicuously.
-However, like stated above, there are several differences between both treatments options and depending on your dental case, one orthodontic option may be more suitable than the other option.
+However, like stated above, there are several differences between both treatment options, and depending on your dental care, one orthodontic option may be more suitable than the other option.
 Scheduling a consultation with one of our well-trained and professional emergency dentists can help you to determine which of the orthodontic option might be highly recommended for you.

-Though braces are mostly associated with kids and teenagers, they are designed to perfectly correct/align the arrangement of the teeth irrespective of the age.
+Though braces are mostly associated with kids and teenagers, they are designed to perfectly correct/align the arrangement of the teeth irrespective of age.

 Are you looking to straighten your crooked teeth or you just need a routine dental check and cleaning?
-URBN Dentals can give you highly recommended and desired results.
+URBN Dental can give you highly recommended and desired results.
 You can entrust your smile in the good hands of our professional dentists.
 Don’t hesitate to schedule an appointment with us today to see how well we can improve your smile.